 Following is a summary of the residential development potential of the various unincorporated communities throughout Stanislaus County, including both vacant and underutilized sites.
 Parcels shown as vacant are undeveloped.
-Underutilized parcels have some existing development, but are large enough to accommodate additional units under their current zoning designation, without the need to alter or remove existing structures.
+Underutilized parcels have some existing development, but are large enough to accommodate additional units under their current zoning designation, without the need to alter or remove existing structures, as verified in the field, combined with GIS analysis.
+The opportunity to produce more intense residential uses beyond those indicated exists through the consolidation of lots and/or alteration or removal of existing structures.